p>If you are arriving at JR Shinjuku Station and wondering which exit to take, here is the short answer:

 |---|---|---|---|---|

-| East / Central East | Kabukicho, Golden Gai, Godzilla Head, Isetan, Shinjuku 3-chome | Go down to B1F | Following South Exit signs and ending up too far from Kabukicho | Good for nightlife areas, but streets can be crowded at night. |
+| East / Central East | Kabukicho, Golden Gai, Godzilla Head, Isetan, Shinjuku 3-chome | Go down to B1F | Following South Exit signs and ending up too far from Kabukicho | Good for nightlife areas, but streets can be crowded at night.
+If you have large luggage, look carefully for elevators or consider a south-side exit first. |

-| West / Central West | Omoide Yokocho, Yodobashi Camera, Tokyo Metropolitan Government Building, skyscraper district | Go down to B1F | Confusing West Exit with the south-west side of the station | Useful for taxis, hotels, airport bus areas, and observation deck access. |
+| West / Central West | Omoide Yokocho, Yodobashi Camera, Tokyo Metropolitan Government Building, skyscraper district | Go down to B1F | Confusing West Exit with the south-west side of the station | Useful for taxis, hotels, airport bus areas, and observation deck access.
+Some routes may involve stairs or detours. |

-| South / New South / Miraina Tower | Busta Shinjuku, NEWoMan, Takashimaya Times Square, Shinjuku Gyoen | Go up toward 2F | Going down to B1F and missing the bus terminal route | Best choice for highway buses, shopping, and travelers with large bags. |
+| South / New South / Miraina Tower | Busta Shinjuku, NEWoMan, Takashimaya Times Square, Shinjuku Gyoen | Go up toward 2F | Going down to B1F and missing the bus terminal route | Often easier with luggage, strollers, and rainy weather, especially if you are heading to the bus terminal or south-side shopping areas. |

 Use the East Exit or Central East Exit for Kabukicho, Golden Gai, the Godzilla Head, Isetan, and the Shinjuku 3-chome area.